-On this page, we’ll dive into detail about how to set up a PPC audit and seven key campaign aspects to analyze.
-If you need help conducting your PPC audit or would a like a free one, call us today at 888-601-5359 to speak with a strategist.
+In this PPC audit guide, we’ll dive into detail about how to set up a PPC audit, plus provide a handy 10-step PPC audit checklist.
+If you need help conducting your PPC audit or would like a free one, call us today at 888-601-5359 to speak with a strategist.

 Let’s get started!